 Why it’s awesome for beginners: With daily group classes, ski and snowboard rentals, and a wide variety of easy to intermediate slopes, Wintergreen Resort is a fantastic ski resort for beginners that’s not too far from Washington, DC.
 Their Discover Ski/Snowboard programs include three days of rentals, classes, and lift tickets at very affordable rates.

 - Location: Park City, UT (33 miles from Salt Lake City)

 - Accommodation available?
-Yes, at the Park City Mountain Resort
+Yes, tons of lodges in Park City

 - Highlights: As the largest ski resort in the United States, Park City has a ton of varied trails for less experienced skiers to learn on